AstarNetwork/astar-docs/docs/use/how-to-guides/faq/burndrop.md

 ### Q: Does the Passport offer benefits in 2026?

-A: The Passport does not carry financial value, however, it may grant benefits to holders in future Astar-related initiatives.
+A: The Passport does not carry financial value.
+It may grant early access or eligibility in future Astar governance programs, grants, or ecosystem initiatives.

 ### Q: Which networks are supported?